Fluctuating Turban Shell, Turbo fluctuosus

 Fluctuating Turban Shell, Turbo fluctuosus.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, July 2011.
 Size: 5.2 cm (2.0 inches) x 5.2 cm (2.0 inches).

-The Fluctuating Turban, Turbo fluctuosus (Wood, 1828), is a gastropod mollusk that is a member of the Turbinidae Family of Turbans.
-They are also known as the Gulf Turban, the Eastern Pacific Turban, and the Wavy Turban and in Mexico as turbante del Pacifico.
-The shells are sturdy and consist of five rounded with angled shoulder whorls, sculpturing with spiral ridges which vary from fine to very coarse and nodular, a large round aperture and are taller than they are wide.
-The exterior of the shell is highly variable in color and may be light brown, reddish brown, greenish, or orange with whitish and dark brown mottling; the interior is iridescent.
-The Fluctuating Turban reach a maximum of 8.6 cm (3.3 inches) of length and 8.6 cm (3.3 inches) in height.
+Description: Fluctuating Turban Shells are sturdy and consist of five rounded whorls that have angled shoulders.
+The whorls are sculpted with spiral ridges, which vary from fine to very coarse and nodular.
+These shells are taller than they are wide.
+They have a large, round, smooth, aperture.
+The exterior of the shell is highly variable in color and may be light brown, reddish brown, greenish, or orange, with whitish and dark brown mottling.
+The interior is iridescent.
+Fluctuating Turban Shells reach a maximum of 8.6 cm (3.3 inches) of length and 8.6 cm (3.3 inches) in height.

-Synonyms include Turbo assimilis, Turbo fluctuates, Turbo fokkesi, and Turbo tessellatus.
+Synonyms: Callopoma (Turbo) fluctuatum, Callopoma fluctuatum, Turbo (Callopoma) fluctuosus, Turbo assimilis, Turbo fluctuates, Turbo fokkesi, and Turbo tessellatus.